Military miniaturism: Workshop

-The next important step is to decide where to build.
-You can create a scale model almost anywhere, but here are a few tips for choosing your model kit workshop:
+Scale modelling can be done in many places.
+Though, places with the following attributes can make for better places to model in:

-Bench size – Simply put, you'll need a table or bench big enough to hold the many parts that make up your model car or model plane.
+Bench size – A bench or table large enough to fit the parts and tools needed to make a model.

-Lighting – You can't build a scale model in a dark environment (or at least you shouldn't try it) Lighting is so important.
-Make sure you have a spacious and bright environment to get started with scale modeling.
+Lighting – A well-lit, spacious area is an important aspect of a modelling workshop.

-Storage containers – as mentioned above, your model kits come with many items.
-Avoid losing important components by storing them in organized boxes or drawers.
+Storage containers – As mentioned above, models come with many items and parts, which may require being stored.
+Tools also need proper storage when not in use.

-Making the right seat – the model car is a long-term project.
-Do your body a favor and choose a chair that you can sit comfortably in.
+Seating – Some models—especially large ones—take large amounts of time, so comfortable seating is used to reduce fatigue.

 Aftermarket kits

 After market kits are add-ons to a main kit, meant to increase detail and correct incocities in the original kit.
 These kits come in many forms, but the most common materials used are white metal, resin and photoetched metal.
-Cast metal is typically used in replacement pats or to add small details, including main gun barrels and machine guns for armour models and wheel struts on aircraft.
+Cast metal is typically used in replacement parts or to add small details, including main gun barrels and machine guns for armour models and wheel struts on aircraft.
 White metal has recently fallen out of favor on aftermarket kits in favor of resin.
 Resin pieces of models are typically produced either through molding or 3D printing.
 It is valued for its ability to hold crisp detail and be modified.
 Tires for vehicles, heads for figures, and assorted other details are available in resin.
 Photoetch is perhaps the most prevalent form of aftermarket goods, appearing in most detail kits and some full models.
 It consists of thin sheets of brass or nickel that have been laser etched into a firm yet bendable and highly detailed part.
-Given its versatility, photoetch is used in everything from seatbelts on aircraft to engine grilles on armored vehicles.
+Given its versatility, photoetch is used in everything from seatbelts on aircraft, to engine grilles on armored vehicles.